-Our model Chicago apartment lease is a great starting point for most residential leasing transactions in the city, and it's yours to use for free!
+Our free Chicago apartment lease is a great starting point for most residential leasing transactions in the city, and it's yours to use for free!

 Always conduct due diligence on a prospective tenant before tendering a lease.
 This form is a great place to start in evaluating the risks posed by an applicant.

 If you're renting out an apartment that was built before 1978, federal law requires you to make a lead-based paint disclosure to prospective tenants.
 This form will do the trick.

 Chicago landlords with dwelling units governed by the CRLTO are required to provide prospective tenants with an official summary of the local laws governing security deposits, even if a security deposit is not taken.

 Chicago landlords with dwelling units governed by the CRLTO are required to provide prospective tenants a summary of the local Residential Landlord and Tenant Ordinance at the inception of every lease and upon each renewal.